top of page

 • Provide free s/n and rabies vaccines to as many cats and dogs (owned and free-roaming animals) as possible over a two-week period.
 We estimate we'll be able to sterilize about 500 cats and dogs during the campaign.

-UPDATE: Thanks to Project VETS and transporter KJ, we received some of the supplies we'll need for the spay/neuter campaign.
 Two suitcases of supplies, from Colorado, USA to Nairobi, Kenya now await the start of the campaign:

 South Sudan Updates from the AKI Blog